What is a Commercial Operator?

 Federal Restrictions & Requirements

-14 CFR Part 107, also known as the Small UAS Rule, as of Aug.
-29, 2016.
-Under this rule, the person operating a small unmanned aircraft system must either hold a remote pilot airman certificate with a small UAS rating or be under the direct supervision of a person who does hold a remote pilot certificate (remote pilot in command).
+• Commercial operators can operate drones under 14 CFR Part 107, also known as the Small UAS Rule.
+The rule requires the person operating a small unmanned aircraft system to either hold a remote pilot airman certificate with a small UAS rating or be under the direct supervision of a person who does hold a remote pilot certificate (remote pilot in command).

-16 testing locations in North Carolina for commercial operators wanting to take the Part 107 Remote Pilot Certificate Exam.
+There are 16 testing locations in North Carolina for commercial operators who want to take the Part 107 Remote Pilot Certificate Exam.

-- As an alternative to operating under Part 107 or a Section 333 exemption, a drone operator may apply for a federal Special Airworthiness Certificate from the Federal Aviation Administration.
+• As an alternative to operating under Part 107 or a Section 333 exemption, a drone operator may apply for a federal Special Airworthiness Certificate from the FAA.